-Elaheh Kashani-Aminaa*, Homa Farajia, Sarah Nouriyengejehb, Azadeh Ebrahim-Habibia
+Elaheh Kashani-Aminaa,b,*, Homa Farajia,b, Sarah Nouriyengejehc,b, Azadeh Ebrahim-Habibia

 Abstract

 To investigate the structure-sweetness relationship of sweet molecules, four databases Web of Science, SCOPUS, PubMed, and FlavorDB were systematically searched for studies on sweet proteins and small sweet molecules in the SweetenersDB database.
 No comprehensive study was retrieved.
 Subsequently, a broader search using general keywords like sweetener, sweet molecules, and sweetening agents yielded 8,231 studies.
 Of these, only 122 studies on small molecules and 38 on sweet proteins met the criteria for investigating structure-function relationships.